neilbrub/earthengine_imagery_downloader/README.md

 1. Install miniconda if not already installed

-2. Restore conda environment from environment.yml: `conda env create -f environment.yml`
+2. Restore conda environment from environment.yml: `conda env create -f environment.yml`.
+Activate the conda environment.

-3. Install this code as a package: `pip install -e .`
+3. Install this code as a package: `pip install -e .` (include the '.')

+4. Initialize earthengine-api: run `earthengine authenticate`.
+Sign into the Google account whose Google Drive storage you would like to use for image exporting (see Workflow step 3).

 ## Workflow

+All code is in `./ee_imagery_downloader`.

 ### 1. Configure Regions of Interest, Image Collections, and Image Filtering

-Start with `./config/roi_configs.py` and `./config/collection_filters.py`.
+Start with `config/roi_configs.py` and `config/collection_filters.py`.

 ### 2. Explore Configured Imagery in a GEE-Interfacing Notebook

-See `./notebooks/browse_ee_imagery_example.ipynb`.
+See `notebooks/browse_ee_imagery_example.ipynb`.

 Keep in mind that while some `eeImageryInterface` methods accept date ranges to return imagery for (e.g. for visualization), the <b>imagery that has been filtered, loaded and